Haz-Test/cmajor/docs/LanguageGuide/main.md

 ## Graphs

-A graph defines a processor which contains of a set of other processors, connected together.
+A graph is a collection of processors, and a description of how their endpoints are connected.

 A `graph` declaration contains: